 - Found on opossums, rats, other rodents, and humans

 - Can transmit tapeworms from dogs and rodents to other animals and humans

 - Can jump up to 150 times the length of their body

 - Transmit several major human diseases including plague, murine typhus, Bartonellosis, and tapeworms

 Fleas’ smooth, round eggs are laid directly in the host’s fur or hair.
 They are not sticky, so they tend to fall down to the host’s bedding or onto nearby surfaces as soon as that host moves or shakes very much at all.
 That causes the eggs to accumulate wherever their hosts rest or along paths those hosts routinely travel.

 Common Flea Eggs can often be found in cracks or crevices in floors or near the base of the fibers of any rug-like material.
 Multiple bacteria/pathogens – Allergic reactions and co-conspirator in plague transmission.

 Treatment and Customer Preparation

 Graduate flea treatments come with a full 90 day conditional warranty.

-To help prevent a Common Flea infestation, A regimen of cleaning animal areas, washing bedding in hot water, thorough sanitation improvements, along with application of a flea & tick topical liquids or treated collar.
-Commonly, floors should be vacuumed and the bag discarded.
+To help prevent a Common Flea infestation, A regimen of cleaning animal areas, washing bedding in hot water, thorough sanitation improvements, along with the application of a flea & tick topical liquids or treated collar.
+Commonly, floors should be vacuumed, and the bag discarded.